 “These statistics on children’s personal information may provide parents and guardians with a moment of reflection to ask.
 Why do organizations want to know this much about my child?
 What are the potential benefits or harms to my child?
 How can I have more control over my child’s personal information? ”

-How to Take Back The Security of your Kids Apps and Websites
+How to Secure your Kids Apps and Websites

 It is really important to make sure that your kid’s apps and websites are really and truly secure.
 The best websites are sites who don’t ask for any personal information in order to view these sites.
 However, some parents are okay with a small amount of information being requested.
 As a parent, it is your job to decide just how much, if any, personal information you are willing to share about your child online.